دوماهنامه

 Material and Methods

 In this study, the modified Mann-Kendall test, Sen's slope estimator, and linear regression analysis were employed to analyze trends in data related to determining the cultivation range of the jujube plant.
-The data under investigation included monthly temperature and precipitation averages from seven synoptic stations within the study area, covering a statistical period of 25 years from 2000 to 2024.
+The study data included monthly temperature and precipitation averages from seven synoptic stations within the study area, covering a statistical period of 25 years from 2000 to 2024.
 These data were extracted from the National Meteorological Organization and served as the foundation for the study.
 Station data were converted into z-scores using the modified Mann-Kendall test in Minitab software.
 Additionally, linear trends of variables such as minimum temperature, maximum temperature, mean temperature, precipitation, sunshine hours, and hot days, along with their corresponding slopes, were examined.

 Results and Discussion